GaryCooper-pm/PP2-JavaScript-Quiz/README.md

 My business partner Damian for his support and belief in me.

-My good friend Barry 'Bazzar' Martin for his ears listening to me constantly wittering on about this module while we were out riding our mountain bikes.
+My good friend Barry 'Bazzar' Martin for his ears, listening to me constantly wittering on about this module while we were out riding our mountain bikes.

+Once again [Chris Williams](https://github.com/Chr15w1986) for being on the other end of the phone when I need to talk through issues.

+FINALLY - I dedicate this project to my father in-law Peter Clifford Lees who sadly passed away during the later stages of this project and was unable to see it completed.
+R.I.P Peter!

 ---